 Following the development of chronic pain conditions, Married and Separated with Children rose only 1.2%, Married and Separated without Children 0.4%, Single with Children rose 3.4% and finally Married with Children dropped from 46.4% to 37.7% showing some pressures on family life following a parent developing a chronic pain condition.
 We will get more specific on details around this data point in future surveys.

 Based on the age groups that responded, the breakdown for types of medical benefits, for the most part, falls in line with nationals values, with the exception of Medicare benefits.
 The national average for Medicare is around 15%, in this survey nearly 42% of respondents are taking Medicare benefits, indicating that many above the age of 40 but below 65, are drawing on benefits years before they should.
 The national average for employer medical benefits is 71%, our survey shows 32% indicating a large number of CPP are no longer working.

 Length of Time as a Chronic Pain Patient

-Of the 813 respondents, 66% have been a CPP more than ten years, 16% for seven to ten years, for a total of 82% who have been a CPP for more than seven years.
+Of the 813 respondents, 66% have been a CPP for more than ten years, 16% for seven to ten years, for a total of 82% who have been a CPP for more than seven years.

-As expected, Pain Specialist are the largest group providing medical care for CPP with 27.4% seeing a Primary Care Provider or General Practitioner.
+As expected, Pain Specialist is the largest group providing medical care for CPP with 27.4% seeing a Primary Care Provider or General Practitioner.
 The PCP group was higher than expected, considering the fallout from the CDC Guidelines and the stigma associated with treating chronic pain patients.

 Type of Providers